SNU-ARC/nsg/README.md

 | MSONG       | 200 | 200   | 10    | 10  | 100 |
 | GLOVE-100   | 400 | 420   | 12    | 20  | 200 |

+The built graphs should be located in the directory `nsg/build/tests/.` as the following format.

+e.g., `sift1M_200nn.graph`, `gist1M_400nn.graph`

 #### Step 2.
 Build NSG index and search via NSG index

 Secondly, we will convert the kNN graph to our NSG index and perform search.